December 27, 2024

 “That’s a process that could take as long as two years or more,” he said.
 “I know you want to get started on that program in 2025.
 But it’s unlikely that we can even get approvals until 2027.”

-PJM is working through a major backlog of resources and not accepting any new project requests until 2026.
+PJM is working through a major backlog of resources and is not accepting any new project requests until 2026.

-The proposal says the intention of the requirements “is to eliminate projects that cannot be expected to reach commercial operation within a reasonable time frame.”
+The proposal says the intent of the requirements “is to eliminate projects that cannot be expected to reach commercial operation within a reasonable time frame.”
 The proposal explains that a project is considered to have reached commercial operation if “it is fully constructed and has completed the full interconnection process, either at PJM or with a New Jersey jurisdictional [electric delivery company], including construction of any required interconnection upgrades.”

 A BPU representative at the meeting said the BPU’s consultant on the project suggested the 550-day timeline.
 He added that several speakers expressing concern about the requirements “gets our attention,” and the BPU staff would consider the issue.